Qinncade/File-Transfer/README.md

 ```

 ## Base64
-If all else fails, there is always plan y. <br>
+If all else fails, there is always plan B. <br>
 Convert a file or program to a Base64 string copy & paste it to the Target and deconvert it. <br>
 <br>
 On Linux